B Pharma Pharmacy 4th Semester Syllabus

 Unit IV 10Hours

-distribution, particle number, methods for determining particle size by different
+Micromeretics: Particle size and distribution, mean particle size, number and weightdistribution, particle number, methods for determining particle size by different

 methods, counting and separation method, particle shape, specific surface, methods for